-To closely align our named executive officers' compensation to our goals, we believe that a significant portion of a named executive officer's compensation should be incentive-based.
+To closely align our named executive officers' compensation to our goals, we believe that a significant portion of a named executive officer's compensation should be performance-based.
 Accordingly, we have utilized, and continue to utilize, an annual cash incentive compensation program that provides our named executive officers with the opportunity to earn substantial cash incentive compensation for the achievement of annual goals related to our performance and, in some cases, the named executive officer's individual performance.

-Each of our named executive officers was eligible to receive performance-based cash incentive payments in the first quarter of 2015 under our 2014 Cash Incentive Plan (the "2014 Plan") upon (i) the Company's achievement of performance targets related to our fiscal 2014 revenue (excluding revenue from 2014 acquisitions) and adjusted EBITDA (including adjusted EBITDA for fiscal 2014 acquisitions, excluding startup costs associated with the opening of our new Chicago distribution facility, and giving effect to the other exclusions and adjustments specifically identified in the 2014 Plan) ("AEBITDA"), each of which were to be weighted equally, and (ii) for each named executive officer other than Messrs.
-C. Pappas and J. Pappas, the individual's achievement of certain individual performance goals, provided that no individual was to receive payment for individual performance goals unless we achieved either the threshold revenue goal or threshold AEBITDA goal.
-In choosing performance metrics for the 2014 Plan, the Compensation Committee considered the annual incentive plan designs of members of our peer groups, as well as our specific corporate goals and budgetary considerations.
-The target awards under the 2014 Plan, expressed as a percentage of annual base salary, for each of Messrs.
+Each of our named executive officers was eligible to receive performance-based cash incentive payments in the first quarter of 2016 under our 2015 Cash Incentive Plan (the "2015 Plan") upon (i) the Company's achievement of performance targets related to our fiscal 2015 revenue (excluding revenue from 2015 acquisitions other than Del Monte) and adjusted EBITDA ("AEBITDA"), each of which were to be weighted equally, and (ii) for each named executive officer other than Messrs.
+C. Pappas and J. Pappas, the individual's achievement of certain individual performance goals, provided that no individual was to receive payment for individual performance goals unless we achieved both the threshold revenue goal and the threshold AEBITDA goal.
+The Committee selected revenues and AEBITDA as performance metrics because they measure top- and bottom-line growth, which the Committee views as being key drivers of long-term growth in shareholder value.
+Fiscal 2015, AEBITDA was determined as EBITDA adjusted for fiscal 2015 acquisitions and other exclusions and adjustments specifically identified in the 2015 Plan.
+In choosing performance metrics for the 2015 Plan, the Compensation Committee considered the annual incentive plan designs of members of our peer groups, as well as our specific corporate goals and budgetary considerations.
+The target awards under the 2015 Plan, expressed as a percentage of annual base salary, for each of Messrs.
 C. Pappas, J. Pappas, Austin and Aldous and Ms. Lecouras were as set forth below: